top of page

 Too Shiny to Handle: Nighttime Light and Mental Health

-(with Yushang Wei, presented at *SEA 94th Annual Meeting, will be presented at EEA 51th Annual Conference. * indicates presented by the coauthor)
+(with Yushang Wei, presented at *SEA 94th Annual Meeting, EEA 51st Annual Conference, AERE 2025 Summer Conference. * indicates presented by the coauthor)

 Poor mental health imposes significant labor market penalties and is a growing concern among health professionals and economists.
 While several factors are linked to poor mental health, the role of non-chemical environmental factors remains unclear.
 Meanwhile, the average night sky has become brighter by 9.6% per year since 2011.
 This excessive light usage results in substantial welfare losses and health problems.
 We conduct the first study to establish a causal relationship between light pollution and mental health in the US.
 Using restricted data on approximately 14,000 survey respondents and granular nighttime light data from NASA, we exploit variations in local cloud cover to establish the exogenous change in nighttime light pollution.
 Our findings demonstrate that 2.7% of respondents who previously reported minimal mental health concerns are now showing mild symptoms of mental health issues.
 This translates to an annual welfare loss of up to $47 billion attributed to lost earnings in the labor market.